-Sometimes you just can’t shoot at the golden hour; you won’t always be able to shoot at the perfect time, in the perfect location.
+Sometimes you just can’t photograph at the golden hour; you won’t always be able to take a photo at the perfect time, in the perfect location.

 So, there’s a pretty big chance that you’ll encounter harsh light now and then.

-While we can’t change the weather to our liking, we can make the most out of the situation and learn how to shoot in harsh light.
+While we can’t change the weather to our liking, we can make the most out of the situation and learn how to photograph in harsh light.